ChaosData/libshambles/README.md

 libshambles codebase is highly limited.
 However, a sample toolchain leveraging libshambles is provided that consists of a libpcap daemon, an interceptor using libshambles, and Python/Ruby scripts wrapping a native (C++14) file descriptor accepting daemon.
 These tools are provided in the `samples` directory.
+You'll probably want to run the following across three separate terminal sessions:

+### Compile and load the `forge_socket` kernel module, and build libshambles:
 ```bash
 $ git clone <FILL IN>/libshambles
 $ git submodule init